belsym/ezcomponents-workflow/README.md

 ezComponents' Workflow
 ----------------------

-This is a port of the svn development branch of the [Workflow Component](http://ezcomponents.org/docs/tutorials) from ezComponents].
+This is a port of the svn development branch of the [Workflow Component](http://ezcomponents.org/docs/tutorials) from ezComponents.

 I have ported this to git as I wanted to use it within a Symfony based project and there didn't seem to be any way to manage this easily through git already.